 1. Translate creatively – not literally

-When a company wants a translation that can speak to a different culture and doesn’t slavishly follow the original, then it needs a transcreation.
+When a company wants a translation that can speak to a different culture and doesn’t follow the original verbatim, then it needs a transcreation.
 This buzzword is an amalgamation of the words ‘translation’ and ‘creation’.
 In the past, this service was called adaptation.
-Creative translation is a complex balancing act, with many challenges: The translation has to convey the original message in another language, but without sticking too closely to the source text.
+Creative translation is a complex balancing act with many challenges.
+The translation has to convey the original message in another language, but without sticking too closely to the source text.
 That message has to win over the new target audience, with all its cultural quirks, while maintaining the necessary distance from the original.
-That calls for maximum creativity: While the original author had a lot of freedom, the ‘creative translator’ faces numerous constraints.
-They have to produce a text that maintains the emotional content, but also reflects the stylistic intricacies of the target language.
+That calls for maximum creativity – while the original author had a lot of freedom, the ‘creative translator’ faces numerous constraints.
+They have to produce a text that maintains the emotional content but also reflects the stylistic intricacies of the target language.
 That takes a lot of work and time.

 2. Demands the best in the business

 Ignoring cultural differences can make an image campaign fall flat in international markets.
 Companies face an apparently intractable problem – the brand is supposed to achieve global recognition but also has to appeal to local audiences.
 In those situations, translation takes more than just skill.
 Only the best in the business can produce successful transcreations.
 Suitable language experts have to meet a long list of requirements: they need an excellent command of both the source and target language (their native language), along with intercultural sensitivity, creative writing skills, marketing knowledge, the ability to understand customer briefings, and extensive industry experience.